iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Install was very easy.
 Done in under 2 minutes.
 App is a great idea for the times.
 Having said that, yes the battery drain is amazing.
 Started as a 5 but now a 3.
 I wish it was more.<br> :date: __2020-06-13 01:17:26__

 > The principle is good and I'd really like to help by using this app but a week after installing it, my battery is drained before the afternoon is over.
 I have to uninstall.
 When the developers can make it more efficient in power usage I'd be happy to install it again<br> :date: __2020-06-09 23:39:11__

-> I've had no complaints up until a couple of days ago when my phone indicated that AB Trace Together has been using 35.6% of my battery, while at home.
-I disabled Bluetooth and it didn't change or conserve the battery.
-My phone has been on for 20 minutes this morning and its already used 6.1% of my battery.
-Prior to this, battery usage was negligible.
-Updated it and hoping that helps.<br> :date: __2020-06-08 16:52:26__